 While the international community rightly points at the plight of millions fleeing war and terrorism every day, those people fleeing rapidly escalating climate catastrophes are often forgotten.
 So who are climate refugees?
-And why do most institutions talk about climate migrants?
-Stefanie Mavrakou, a Master of International Affairs candidate at the Hertie School of Governance, analyses the ways in which the limiting terminology surrounding this group of people hems their chances of being recognized in the international refugee regime.
+And why do most institutions refrain from talking about climate migrants?
+Stefanie Mavrakou, a Master of International Affairs candidate at the Hertie School of Governance, analyses the ways in which the limiting terminology surrounding this group of people hinders their chances of being recognized in the international refugee regime.

 In 2015 US Senator Jim Inhofe stood triumphantly in front of Congress with a snowball in his hand.
 A snowball: the apparently indisputable evidence that global warming is in fact a hoax.
 Senator Inhofe is a member of the rapidly diminishing group of climate change deniers.
 Most people now agree that global mean surface temperature is increasing, sea level is rising, and the poles’ ice sheets are steadily retreating.
 Fuelled by media reports and political discourse, a recurring set of climate change-related images have seared themselves into our conscience – a skinny polar bear clinging onto a tiny piece of ice; forest fires raging across much of the Mediterranean; soil so dry that it is covered in deep cracks.